 For the fishery implication section, it would be logical to mention factors other than mesh sizes like twine thickness/stiffness, cod-end circumference and square meshes to compensate for 'poorer' size selectivity when using quad rig.
 These factors are covered in eg Frandsen (2010) which you refer to in other context.

-Page 15, lines 3-5 now includes other measures to improve Nephrops size retention in line with this comment.
+Lines 319-321 now includes other measures to improve Nephrops size retention in line with this comment.

 Reviewer 2

-RESPONSES JUST DRAFTED BELOW

 Review of ICESJMS-2015-625

 A general catch comparison method for multi-gear trials: application to a quad-rig trawling fishery for Nephrops by Daragh Browne, Cóilín Minto, Ronan Cosgrove, Brian Burke, Daniel McDonald, Rickard Officer, Michael Keatinge